 Goal setting allows students to truly visualise where they are going and motivate them to get there.
 Without these goals in place they may feel lost, or lack motivation when engaging in the classroom or doing homework.
 Once goals are set, time management helps your student plan exactly how they are going to achieve their goals and stay on track with not just school, but also work and social commitments.

 The problem with goal setting, is that many students don’t consider that they are actually working towards something while at school.
-It is so beneficial when students consider what really matters to them and work towards something they want and feel passionate about.
+Students benefit when they consider what really matters to them and work towards something they want and feel passionate about.

 So, if you had that Year 9 student that wanted to be a doctor, that would be their big, long term-goal.
 Then you can work backwards with them to set those smaller goals that will help them get there.
 Some of those short-term goals may be getting an A in just 1-2 classes, then getting an A in all of their classes, and eventually getting a great mark on ATAR.

-SMART Goals are not just used by students, but in all different professions and business.
+SMART Goals are not just used by students, but in all different professions and businesses.
 Your child can use this strategy to make sure they have significant goals they feel are achievable.
-Using the Smart goals strategy, your student will be able to write GOALS that are well-structured, clear, and carefully planned.
+Using the SMART goals strategy, your student will be able to write goals that are well-structured, clear, and carefully planned.